Integrated Security Minor

 Using interdisciplinary approaches to the study of security, the Integrated Security minor facilitates the study of complex interactions that take place within and among human, cyber, economic, global, and political dimensions.
 It enables students to develop conceptual, analytical and evaluative skills relative to the dynamic and cascading effects of emerging security events, threats, and risks.
 Students will learn to exercise decision making with a holistic and integrative understanding of a wide range of security challenges.

 Tomorrow’s business organizations as well as political and nongovernmental institutions need innovative people who are ready to address significant global challenges and opportunities in the natural and human world.
 Students in this minor take courses that uniquely emphasize an interdisciplinary, experiential, real-world simulation of a rapidly cascading security event.
 In addition, students learn how to evaluate the content and intent of multiple sources of information based on context, interpret intercultural experiences from multiple worldviews, and review past decision-making strategies to develop skills applicable far beyond the minor.

-This 18-hour minor in Integrated Security includes a 3 hour introductory course, 12 hours of elective courses to be selected from 1 of 3 tracks, and a 3 hour capstone course.
+This 18-hour minor in Integrated Security includes a 3-hour introductory course, 12 hours of elective courses to be selected from one of three tracks, and a 3-hour capstone course.

 BIT/CS/PSCI 2164: Foundations of Contemporary Security Environments (introductory course)

 BIT/CS/PSCI 4164: Future of Security: Integrative Solutions for Complex Security Systems* (capstone)